raineorshine/unfluent/README.md

 **Why bad?**

-- Javascript has a native object literal syntax that is just as DSL-like
+- Javascript has a native object literal syntax (JSON) that is just as DSL-like
+- JSON is serializable
-- Method chaining can hide mutations
+- Method chaining obscures mutations

 ## Install